dbeley/youtube_extract/README.md

 # youtube_extract

-Extracts metadata for all videos from a youtube channel and exports it into a csv file.
+Extracts metadata for all videos from a youtube channel and exports it into a csv or xlsx file.

 Be sure to read the csv file using the tab character `\t` as field separator in your spreadsheet software of choice.